yhoogstrate/flaimapper/README.md

 #### ncRNAdb09 alignment

-If your reference consists of mature ncRNAs or you are sure you don't take results of ncRNAs that undergo alternative splicing (tRNAs) into account, you can use the following 'classical' aligners:
+If your reference consists of mature ncRNAs or you are sure you do not take results of ncRNAs that undergo alternative splicing (tRNAs) into account, you can use the following 'classical' aligners:

 *	BWA: [http://bio-bwa.sourceforge.net/](http://bio-bwa.sourceforge.net/)
 *	bowtie: [http://bowtie-bio.sourceforge.net/bowtie2/index.shtml](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 *	SubRead: [http://subread.sourceforge.net/](http://subread.sourceforge.net/)
 *	NovoAlign (<FONT COLOR='red'>commercial</FONT>): [http://www.novocraft.com/](http://www.novocraft.com/)
 *	CLC Bio (small RNA-Seq module; <FONT COLOR='red'>commercial</FONT>):	 [http://www.clcbio.com/](http://www.clcbio.com/)
 	*	Although we have used CLC for our analysis, we **do not** recommend using it prior to FlaiMapper.
-Exporting to SAM/BAM file aggregates all reads with an identical sequence and exporting the tables doesn't provide the coordinates of the aligned reads.
+Exporting to SAM/BAM file aggregates all reads with an identical sequence and exporting the tables does not provide the coordinates of the aligned reads.
 The SAM/BAM aggregation affects the peak-detection of FlaiMapper.
 We have solved this issue by doing a first alignment round in CLC, to link the reads to their corresponding pre-cursor ncRNAs.
 We then apply a second alignment using MUSCLE (http://nar.oxfordjournals.org/content/32/5/1792.long), wrapped by a program called SSLM (http://www.gatcplatform.nl/), to find the exact coordinates of the reads linked to their precursor.
 We wrote a program to converts the SSLM format into BAM to ensure compatibility with other tools.
 To convert MUSCLE's output as wrapped by SSLM into BAM proceed with the following command(s):

 			sslm2sam "output_sslm" -m ncrnadb09.gtf -o output_unsorted.sam